ardor-net/ardor-net.github.io/ARDOR_DRAFT.md

 ## ARDOR Group Anatomy

 An ARDOR group is composed of at least one student researcher at an academic institution.
-They are officially recognized through open request system.
+They are officially recognized once they are listed on the main ARDOR site.

-ARDOR groups must have students who satisfy following roles (the assignment of roles is the responsibility of the individual groups):
+ARDOR groups must have students who satisfy following officer roles (the assignment of roles is the responsibility of the individual groups):

 * President
 * Treasurer
 * Triage Coordinator
 * Maintenance Coordinator

+Additionally, there can be many other "participating members" of a group outside of the officer roles.
+However, only the officers need to be listed and kept up to date.

 ### President